Title: Navy Sailmaster, War of 1812; Navy sail maker, Civil War

 Sloop Peacock

-They then proceeded to Cochin-China (modern day Vietnam).
-Roberts attempted to negotiate a treaty, but was unsuccessful.
-Roberts fell ill with dysentery and the ship withdrew for treatment to Macao, near Hong Kong where he died in 1836.
-The ship then departed for home, and arrived in Norfolk in October, 1837.
-The entire trip lasted 2 ½ years.
+They proceeded to Cochin-China (modern day Vietnam).
+Edmund Roberts attempted to negotiate a treaty, but was unsuccessful.
+He fell ill with dysentery and the ship withdrew for treatment to Macao, near Hong Kong where he died in 1836.
+Peacock then departed for home, and arrived in Norfolk in October, 1837.
+The entire trip lasted more than two years.

 In 1838 the ship joined the U.S. Exploring Expedition.
-While navigating the Columbia River in Oregon the ship got stuck on a sand bar and sank.
-All of the crew and most of the scientific data were saved, however.
+While navigating the Columbia River in Oregon she got stuck on a sand bar and sank.
+Fortunately, all of the crew and most of the scientific data were saved.

 Final Missions